 - 1. Open the cabinet front doors, and swing the electrical panel up and out of the way as shown in Figure 5.1 on the previous page. - 2.
 Close filter isolation valves 4 and 5 to positions shown by red handle outlines, as shown in Figure 5.2 above (i.e. handles are vertical/horizontal). - 3.
 Connect hose to drain valve 3. - 4.
 Once drained, undo the clamp ring then withdraw the cap and filter screen using the Tee handle provided.
 Lift filter screen up and out of the filter housing, then out through the front of the unit. - 5.
-To clean the filter, rinse with DI water or PG solution and then let drip dry .
+The filter screen may now be washed under a running tap however, if possible, a high-pressure water jet is preferable for more effective cleaning.